 Hiking The Whangie with Kids

-There are no bathrooms, nor places to fill your hydration packs in the parking lot.
+There are no bathrooms or water fill stations at the parking lot.
 Be sure to take care of both before you leave home.
-There are a few places you can go along the way, but it’s a reasonably busy hike, so you may struggle to find privacy.
+There are a few places your kids can go along the way, but it’s a reasonably busy hike, so you may struggle to find privacy.

 The trail surface on this hike varies quite a bit.
 There are sections of smooth gravel, trampled grass and uneven rocks jutting out of the dirt.
 A good pair of shoes is sufficient for this hike, but real hiking shoes would be better.

-There is no tree cover on this hike, so you will be fully exposed to the elements, especially the wind.
+There is no tree cover on the Whangie walk, so you will be fully exposed to the elements, especially the wind.
 Be prepared for anything; wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges if they are out.

-This trail is not stroller accessible, but many parents throughout Loch Lomond had their little ones on their backs in one of these best carriers for travel with babies or toddlers.
+This trail is not stroller accessible due to the stone stile, muddy ground, uneven terrain, and rocky sections.
+Many parents throughout Loch Lomond had their little ones on their backs in one of these best carriers for travel with babies or toddlers.

 Where to Stop for Lunch or a Break

-I admit, the 7-year old in me snickered when I heard about this hike… But fully-functioning adults may be interested to know “Whang” in the Scottish dialect means “thick slice”, referring to the thick slice of rock that juts out of the hill to create the narrow ravine.
+I admit the 7-year-old in me snickered when I heard about this hike… But more mature adults may be interested to know “Whang” in the Scottish dialect means “thick slice”, referring to the thick slice of rock that juts out of the hill to create the narrow ravine.

 There are a few small sections of the trail which have half-buried barbed wire sticking out of the ground.

-The Whangie rock formation is beautiful but there are piles of garbage and rusty cans lurking in the shadows beneath many of the rocks.
+The Whangie rock formation is beautiful but there are piles of garbage and rusty cans beneath many of the rocks.
 Just keep an eye on your kids and don’t let them explore these areas.

 Found this post helpful?
 Pin It For Later!